The Fixed-b Limiting Distribution and the ERP of HAR Tests Under Nonstationarity: Error in Rejection Probability in a Gaussian Location Model

 and

 Let $C_{\Omega}=\sup_{s\in\left[0,\,1\right]}\Omega\left(s\right)$, $C_{2,\Omega}=\max\{C_{\Omega},\,1\}$,

 and

-\begin{thm} Let Assumption \ref{Assumption: Assumption 1 in KV (2002), S_Tr, Nonstationarity}, \ref{Assumption 3 in Sun et al.}-\ref{Assumption: Assumption 2 in SPJ (2008)}, $h_{1}\rightarrow0$, $h_{2}\rightarrow0$ and $Th_{1}h_{2}\rightarrow\infty$ hold.
+\begin{thm} Let Assumption \ref{Assumption: Assumption 1 in KV (2002), S_Tr, Nonstationarity}, \ref{Assumption 3 in Sun et al.}-\ref{Assumption: Assumption 2 in SPJ (2008)}, $h_{1}\rightarrow0$, $h_{2}\rightarrow0$, $Th_{1}h_{2}\rightarrow\infty$ and $\sqrt{Th_{1}h_{2}}\left(h_{1}^{2}+h_{2}^{2}\right)\rightarrow0$ hold.
 Provided that $b$ is fixed such that $b<1/(16C_{2,\Omega}$ $\int_{-\infty}^{\infty}|K\left(x\right)|dx)$, we have

-\end{thm} Comments: 1.
-Theorem \ref{Theorem ERP Fixedb} shows that the ERP associated to $t_{\mathrm{fixed}-b}$ is $O((Th_{1}h_{2})^{-1/2})$.
+\end{thm} Theorem \ref{Theorem ERP Fixedb} shows that the ERP associated to $t_{\mathrm{fixed}-b}$ is $O((Th_{1}h_{2})^{-1/2})$.
 This is an order of magnitude larger than the ERP associated to $t_{\mathrm{fixed}-b}$ under stationarity, $O(T^{-1})$, where the latter was established by \citet{jansson:04} and \citet{sun/phillips/jin:08}.
 The increase in the ERP of $t_{\mathrm{fixed}-b}$ is the price one has to pay for not having a pivotal distribution under nonstationarity.
 This is intuitive.
 Without a pivotal distribution, one has to obtain estimates of the nuisance parameters.
 However, the nuisance parameters can be consistently estimated only under small-$b$ asymptotics.
 The latter estimates enjoy a nonparametric rate of convergence which then results in a larger ERP since it is the discrepancy between these estimates and their probability limits that is reflected in the leading term of the asymptotic expansion.

-2. Existing fixed-$b$ methods use the critical value from the pivotal fixed-$b$ limiting distribution obtained under the assumption of stationarity.
+The conventional fixed-$b$ methods use a fixed bandwidth and the critical value from the pivotal fixed-$b$ limiting distribution obtained under the assumption of stationarity.
 Our results suggest that the ERP associated to such fixed-$b$ HAR tests is $O\left(1\right)$.
 This follows because that critical value is not theoretically valid, i.e., it is from the pivotal fixed-$b$ limiting distribution which, however, is different from the non-pivotal fixed-$b$ limiting distribution under nonstationarity.
 Thus, as $T\rightarrow\infty$ the ERP does not converge to zero, implying large distortions in the null rejection rates even for unbounded sample sizes.